 Some traders refer to themselves as 'agents' or 'middlemen' of the manufacturer, but they are not agents at all.
 They are responsible in law for the goods, services or digital content that they sell or supply to you.

-Check to see if the agent or principal is a member of a bonding or financial protection scheme run by a reputable trade association or official organisation.
+Check to see whether the agent or principal is a member of a bonding or financial protection scheme run by a reputable trade association or official organisation.
 When you deal with an agent, it is very important to take precautions to safeguard your money and your rights.
-In some circumstances, payment to an agent could be deemed payment to the principal, but if fraud is involved this may not be the case.
+In some circumstances, payment to an agent could be deemed to be payment to the principal, but if fraud is involved this may not be the case.

 Consider paying by credit card.
-If you pay for the goods, services or digital content, and if they cost more than £100 but less than £30,000 you are protected by the Consumer Credit Act 1974.
+If you pay for the goods, services or digital content, and if they cost more than £100 but less than £30,000, you are protected by the Consumer Credit Act 1974.
 Section 75 of the Act makes the card provider as responsible as the trader for a breach of contract or a misrepresentation.
 This could include supplying faulty goods, providing a poor service, non-delivery of goods or making false claims about goods or services.
 You are entitled to take action against the trader, the card provider or both.
 You should explain to your card provider that you obtained the goods and/or services via an agent.
-If you are unhappy with the credit card provider's response then you can complain to the Financial Ombudsman Service.
+If you are unhappy with the credit card provider's response, you can complain to the Financial Ombudsman Service.
 This does not apply to charge cards or debit cards.

-If you use a debit card to buy goods, services or digital content, or if you use a credit card and the price of the goods, service or digital content is less than £100 (your rights under the Consumer Credit Act 1974 would not apply) you may be able to take advantage of the chargeback scheme.
+If you use a debit card to buy goods, services or digital content, or if you use a credit card and the price of the goods, service or digital content is less than £100 (your rights under the Consumer Credit Act 1974 would not apply), you may be able to take advantage of the chargeback scheme.
 Chargeback is the term used by card providers for reclaiming a card payment from the trader's bank.
-If you can provide evidence of a breach of contract (for example, goods are not delivered, are faulty, or the service is not carried out) you can ask your card provider to attempt to recover the payment.
+If you can provide evidence of a breach of contract (for example, goods are not delivered, are faulty, or the service is not carried out), you can ask your card provider to attempt to recover the payment.
 Check with your card provider as to how the scheme rules apply to your card, whether internet transactions are covered and what the time limit is for making a claim.

 IN THIS UPDATE

-Last reviewed / updated: January 2024
+Last reviewed / updated: November 2025

 Key legislation